-- Curriculum committees in the pertinent school or college evaluate courses for credit.
+- 1. Curriculum committees in the pertinent school or college evaluate courses for credit.
 They approve and maintain written records of substantive exceptions to the base hour-counting guidelines.
-Documentation of compliance includes course syllabi and class schedules. - Syllabi include information outlining the expected amount of work the course requires for the designated number of credit hours.
+Documentation of compliance includes course syllabi and class schedules. - $\circ~$ Syllabi include information outlining the expected amount of work the course requires for the designated number of credit hours.
 Representative syllabi are kept on file and available for review for both standard courses and types of courses that do not meet for the standard amount of in-seat class time.
-Regardless of mode of instruction, syllabi demonstrate that courses are consistent in terms of purpose, scope, quality, assessment, and expected learning outcomes with other courses with the same department code, number, and course title. - Each school and college maintains a course schedule showing the weeks, hours and days that courses meet.
+Regardless of mode of instruction, syllabi demonstrate that courses are consistent in terms of purpose, scope, quality, assessment, and expected learning outcomes with other courses with the same department code, number, and course title.

+- Each school and college maintains a course schedule showing the weeks, hours and days that courses meet.
 In addition, they maintain a list of the kinds of courses that do not require the standard amount of in-class seat time designated in the policy (for example, online and hybrid courses, laboratory courses, studio courses, independent study, and internship/externship courses) and a schedule showing when those courses meet.
-A course offered in fewer than 15 weeks contains the same total number of hours the combined time spent on direct instruction, preparation for class, homework, lab work, field work, etc. as an equivalent credit-hour course offered in the standard 15-week semester as documented by a combination of the meeting schedule and syllabi. - 2.
-In the undergraduate college, semester hours are converted to course units with the following equivalencies:

-- 4 semester credit hours (150 clock hours of instruction and student work) = 1 course unit - 3 semester credit hours (112.5 clock hours of instruction and student work) = 0.75 course unit - 2 semester credit hours (75 clock hours of instruction and student work) = 0.50 course unit - 1 semester credit hour (37.5 clock hours of instruction and student work) = 0.25 course unit - 3.
+A course offered in fewer than 15 weeks contains the same total number of hours - the combined time spent on direct instruction, preparation for class, homework, lab work, field work, etc. - as an equivalent credit-hour course offered in the standard 15-week semester as documented by a combination of the meeting schedule and syllabi. - 2.
+In the undergraduate college, credit is awarded as follows: - 4 semester hours = 150 clock hours of instruction and student work - 3 semester hours = 112.5 clock hours of instruction and student work - 2 semester hours = 75 clock hours of instruction and student work - 1 semester hour = 37.5 clock hours of instruction and student work - 3.
 In the College of Law, credit hours are allocated within a conventional semester system for law schools, typically requiring approximately 700 minutes of instruction time (fourteen 50-minute classes or thirteen 55-minute classes) per course unit (see Interpretation 304-4, ABA Standards for Approval of Law Schools).
 The typical law class meets for a total of 780 minutes over 13 weeks for a total of 15.6 "Carnegie" hours.